-- In each case the patient should be fully informed of the treatment options, risks and the treatment proposed. - National guidelines suggest that written consent should be obtained from patients.
-The 3.4 CCG wishes the Providers to note that their interpretation of 'written consent' in this context is the recording of consent by Read Code.
-Where the Provider Read Codes consent given, the CCG will take this to mean that the patient has been fully informed of the treatment options and risks, has been offered written information and has given consent.
+- In each case the patient should be fully informed of the treatment options, risks and the treatment proposed. - 3.4 National guidelines suggest that written consent should be obtained from patients.
+The CCG wishes the Providers to note that their interpretation of 'written consent' in this context is the recording of consent by SNOMED Code.
+Where the Provider SNOMED Codes consent given, the CCG will take this to mean that the patient has been fully informed of the treatment options and risks, has been offered written information and has given consent. - 3.5 The CCG would expect that there would be exceptions to this interpretation in certain circumstances (for example if a patient was not competent or appeared uncertain) and or for certain procedures where actual written consent would be required.
+It would be for the individual clinician to make the judgment as to what should be deemed necessary.
+Due consideration should be given to obtaining written consent where risks of dissatisfaction are higher, for example where visible scarring is likely.